Help center

 The check runs entirely inside your browser against a small, hard-coded list that ships with the site.
 Nothing about your medication list, and nothing about the interactions it flags, is sent to our servers, to Anthropic, or to any third party.How does the symptom journal work?

 The symptom journal at /symptoms is a simple diary for the days between appointments.
 Each day you can tap an overall mood (Good / Okay / Rough / Hard), select which symptoms you’re feeling (headache, fatigue, nausea, word-finding, sleep, mood, and so on) with a 0–10 severity, and log seizures with as much or as little detail as you want (type, duration, time of day, aura, after-effects, possible trigger).
-You get a 14-day at-a-glance strip, an expanded list of recent entries, and a 30-day trends chart with rule-based pattern callouts — for example, “3 seizures in the last 30 days” or “headaches have been more severe this week than the last three.”
+You get a 14-day at-a-glance strip, an expanded list of recent entries, a 30-day trends chart, and a small Patterns we noticed panel above the chart with rule-based observations.
+Things like “5 seizures on 4 days in the last 30, worth flagging at your next visit,” “headaches have been worse on Mondays for the last three weeks,” or “headache severity has eased this week.”
+Each pattern has an Add to next visit button that pre-stars the related question on your next pre-appointment prep packet, and an × to dismiss patterns you’ve already acted on (you can restore them later).
 An Export last 30 days button produces a one-pager you can print or save as a PDF to bring to a clinic visit.
-Nothing is analyzed by the AI here and nothing is sent to our servers — all entries, trends, and callouts are computed inside your browser, and the export is generated by your browser’s native print-to-PDF feature.Is the symptom journal a seizure-detection system or clinical tracker?
+Nothing is analyzed by the AI here and nothing is sent to our servers.
+All entries, trends, patterns, and the export are computed inside your browser.Is the symptom journal a seizure-detection system or clinical tracker?

 Technical & troubleshooting